NuclearPhoenixx/RouteryPi/README.md

 Note however, that using a Raspberry Pi as your main AP can be a real bottleneck for your network.
 In the past all Raspi models had rather bad networking features, fortunately, this changed with the Pi 4.
 It features an even faster CPU and more RAM than any previous model and most importantly has 2.4 and 5GHz WiFi ac and Gigabit Ethernet!
 You can even run the Pi over PoE with the proper header.

-**Info:** Pi 4 performance still remains to be tested by me, I will update this file when I've got more information.

 ## Hardware

 This will run on pretty much any Raspberry Pi generation aiming at the newer ones with onboard WiFi, however this probably also works with any compatible WiFi and LAN dongle.